 Too many topics in one show?
 UNLIKE.
 Ramblings and complaint podcasts are goners now.
 The audience does not want that anymore and prefer content that are shorter.
 If you want to tackle a lot of things, consider it best to divide it into 2 or more episodes instead.
 Doing so will make it relatively easy for people to listen to your podcast.
 Also, bear in mind that most people listen to podcasts while commuting so a 25-minute time frame is deemed ideal.

-Along with that, utilize the usage of social media by sharing links to the new episode on social media platforms.
+When a listener finds a podcast, they can enjoy the show either by downloading just one episode or by subscribing to the podcast itself.
+At all times, encourage the latter.
+In addition, take advantage of the power of social media by sharing links of new episodes on diverse social media platforms.
 Listing show notes on blogs or websites is also advised, along with a subscription link for the podcast.

 Create traffic spikes if the show that is being put out is exclusive or will be a sure hit.
 A spike in downloads is sure to catch iTunes’ eyes and will prompt them to rank the podcast higher in the search results.